Ch1lliJam/ICS-Timetabler/README.md

 # ICS-Timetabler

 Todo:
-- queue system so that cal_data doesn't get overwritten by two people simultaneously
-- (can also make it generate a random name for the cal_data then remove)
+- make it generate a random name for the cal_data for each user
+- upload all data from the processed ical data
+- allow a way for user to update multiple/all lectures

 - Automatic download of new timetables for all users every set period of time
 - (can use cron jobs, look into it)